nelsonmic/nelsonmic/README.md

 ### About Me

 I'm a passionate Frontend Engineer with a proven track record in developing high-quality web and mobile applications.
-My proficiency revolves around leveraging JavaScript/TypeScript, React, Next.js, and React Native to deliver outstanding user experiences."
+My proficiency revolves around leveraging JavaScript/TypeScript to deliver outstanding user experiences."

 ### What I Do